aghapour/Classifying-the-visibility-of-ID-cards-in-photos-in-Keras/README.md

 You can follow the results after finishing the training

 #### It can continue in the future work, or we can use another keras applications like Xception, ResNet, Inception, MobileNet, DenseNet and ... to increase the accuracy
-I stoped the training because it takes a lot of times in my laptop.

 ```python